Bourhano/TweetsSentimentAnalysis/README.md

 A group project implemented with Twitter API, Apache Kafka and Python to ingest tweets and analyse them in order to predict the sentiment of the tweeter.

+**Important**: the file ``keys.txt`` should contain the Twitter API keys in the same order specified in the said file.
+Note that you should also rename the corresponding variable in the first script of step  5. (read below)

+**Requirements**:
+- working kafka installation
+- nltk library
+- tweepy library

 To run the code **on Windows**:

 1. Go to [kafka-path]\kafka_2.12-3.1.0\bin\windows